saeedghadiri/outline-bridge-server/README.md

 1. Install Docker and Docker-compose.
 1. Clone this repository into the bridge server.
 1. Run `./setup.py` script.
 It gets the following inputs:
-    1. `Outline Server Hostname`: The Outline server IP or domain (Outline Manager: Settings > Hostname)
+    1. `Outline Server Hostname`: Find it in Outline Manager: Settings > Hostname
-    1. `Outline Server Port`: The Outline server port (Outline Manager: Settings > Port)
+    1. `Outline Server Port`: Find it in Outline Manager: Settings > Port
     1. `Bridge Port`: Enter a free port for the bridge (V2Ray) server like `1210`
 1. Run `docker-compose up -d`.